-Over on The Simple Moms site, they have come up with a great way to clean your base boards with Magic Erasers.
+Over on The Simple Moms, they have come up with a great way to clean your baseboards with Magic Erasers.

 If you clean the tops of your boards with Magic Erasers it can apparently repel future dust.
-Give it a try!
+Be sure to give it a try.

-You can polish up your gold jewellery, remove soap scum and they are great for cleaning your microwave.
+You can polish up your gold jewelry, remove soap scum and they are great for cleaning your microwave.